 Class C- Flammable Gases

 A Class C fire is one that is created when flammable gases are ignited.
 Examples of gases include propane and methane.
-Gases are often used in workshops, garages, and kitchens.
+Furthermore, gases are often used in workshops, garages, and kitchens.

 Many class C fires are caused by gas leaks in kitchens or by gas-powered tools.
 The only type of fire extinguisher that is recommended for use for this type of fire.
 Accordingly, is a powder ABE fire extinguisher.